-Dozens of CRM platforms are available today, each with their own features and unique capabilities.
+Dozens of CRM platforms are available today, each with its own features and unique capabilities.
 Here are 4 main types.

 A conversation CRM is built around the conversations the organization has with its customers and contacts.
 It organizes every conversation across the organization into the correct contact’s profile so any Sales or Marketing person can access this information before they contact a client.
 In general, a conversation CRM helps make future conversations easier and more likely to yield tangible results (such as more closures).

 A Contact CRM constantly gathers information about prospects, leads, and customers.
 Sales, Marketing, and other teams can also gather “human” information about their customers, such as their birthdays or work anniversaries, that enables them to build more meaningful and lasting connections.